• Skip to main content

 What is an Indian Afternoon Tea / Indian High Tea

 Indian Afternoon Tea or Indian High Tea is essentially Masala Chai, served with Indian tea snacks.
-There are a plethora of Indian snacks no matter which part of India you are from.
+Essentially, you need to serve finger foods for any kind of afternoon tea party.
+And given the variety of foods in India, there are a plethora of Indian snacks no matter which part of India you are from.

 I am Punjabi and grew up in a very Punjabi household so I gravitate towards tea snacks such as samosa, pakoda, kachodi, and chaat.
-With that said, my mom also made us dhokla which is a highly popular Gujarati snack and a favorite.
+With that said, my mom also made us Rava Dhokla which is a highly popular Gujarati snack, and idli – a popular South Indian breakfast.

 To host a High Tea Party, make your life simple.
-I always recommend combining some homemade snacks and store-bought snacks because of these days who has the time?
-I am not about to make samosas from scratch any time soon. lol.
+I always recommend combining some homemade snacks and store-bought snacks because these days who has the time?
+I am not about to make samosas from scratch any time soon.
+Lol… just sayin’.

 My First Mother's Day